-Our real estate brokerage covers London and parts of South West Ontario.
-We are licensed in the Province of Ontario and can refer you to our network of qualified real estate professionals across Canada, Florida, California, Arizona, North and South Carolina!
+Our real estate brokerage covers London and South West Ontario.
+We are licensed in the Province of Ontario and can refer you to our network of qualified real estate professionals across Canada, Florida, California, Arizona, and North and South Carolina!

 What Will It Cost You?

-99.8% of the time, we are paid by the listing real estate brokerage, disclosed to you upfront at all times in writing and verifiable.
-No retainer fee or any upfront fees are required; we only get paid once the property you choose has changed hands.
+99.8% of the time, we are paid by the listing real estate brokerage, disclosed to you upfront in writing and verifiable.
+No retainer fee or upfront fees are required; we only get paid once the property you choose has changed hands.
 I call it our success fee!
 We get paid after you have successfully and happily purchased a property.

-Why Us and Not The Other 1900 + Realtors in London Alone?
+Why Us and Not The Other 1900 + Realtors in London and the Area?

 - We work exclusively for you (the buyer) while the listing agent works for the seller.
 If you were to approach a listing agent, they would represent the seller, not you.
 Lawyers cannot work for the buyer and the seller on the same property for a reason; why should Realtors be able to?

-- Our network and long-standing relationships with lenders, lawyers, financial advisors, appraisers, trades and Realtors are continually expanding.
+- Our network and long-standing relationships with lenders, lawyers, financial advisors, appraisers, trades, and realtors continually expand.

-- We will give you an objective and unbiased view of a property’s true worth backed up with documented research of the current market and trends.
+- We will give you an objective and an unbiased view of a property’s actual worth backed up with documented research of the current market and trends.